So what are you waiting for?

 - An execution phase

 As we always talk about at AE, everything in life is a system.
 Most of us have the initial two phases figured out but miss the third one.
 That’s really what Clearing To Neutral introduces.

 We recommend you introduce a Clearing To Neutral habit on top of every habit you have.
 This is an easy place to start.
-For example:

 - After you’re done with your morning ritual, Clear To Neutral by setting everything up for tomorrow.